Judaism (יהדות) – the religious civilization of the Jewish people.

 Torah she’be’al peh תורה שבעל פה – The oral law.
 This contains the inherited ways that Jews have understood the Bible, including civil and ritual laws, stories, theology and folklore.
 The oral law – as the name implies – was once taught only orally, but it was eventually redacted in several classic works, the Mishnah, Tosefta, and Midrash.
 In later generations it was elaborated upon in the two (yes, two) Talmuds.

-* Mishnah, מִשְׁנָה.
-The first major written redaction of Judaism’s oral law, edited in final form shortly after 200 CE.
+Mishnah, מִשְׁנָה.
+The first written redaction of Judaism’s oral law.
+It was edited & redacted shortly after 200 CE.

-* Aggadah, אַגָּדָה – Non-legal parts of rabbinic literature, especially in the Talmud and Midrash.
-Folklore, historical anecdotes, moral exhortations, and allegories.
+Aggadah, אַגָּדָה – Non-legal parts of rabbinic literature, especially in the Talmud and Midrash.
+Folklore, historical anecdotes, moral teachings and allegories.

-* Jewish philosophy (פילוסופיה יהודית) is the attempt to fuse the fields of philosophy with the religious teachings of Judaism.
+* Jewish philosophy (פילוסופיה יהודית) is the fusion of classical philosophy with the Jewish faith.
 This worldview is called philosophical rationalism.

 * Theism – belief in a God that is in some ways transcendent, while in other ways immanent.
-Most theists hold that God is omnipotent, omniscient, and omnibenevolent, although this belief raises questions about God’s responsibility for evil and suffering in the world.
+Most theists hold that God is omnipotent, omniscient, and omnibenevolent.
+Holing all three of these beliefs simultaneously is often considered normatibe, but then leads to questions about God’s responsibility for all the evil and suffering in the world.

 * Pantheism is the belief that god is the universe, and the universe is god.
 There is no transcendent nature to God, no Mind.

-* Panentheism (note spelling difference) God is the universe, and the universe is god – but here nature is just one aspect of divinity.
+* Panentheism (note spelling difference with the above) God is the universe, and the universe is god – but here nature is just one aspect of divinity.
 God maintains a transcendent character, and is viewed as creator and the source of morality.
 This view of God is in Kabbalah, and also in process theology.